AlexandreYembo/study-training/Architecture/serverless.md

  5- In all of these, the function is in charge o executing a  task or performing some kind of data extract, transform, load processing.

  6- FaaS makes it easy to write and deploy simple micro-services

+ 7- Are usually priced on time of execution and resource consumption (like allocated RAM)

+ 8- Usually spin up for the length of the execution and then clean themselves up.

 ### Traditional Vs. Serverless Architectures